 - Remove dough from the fridge and add a bit of flour to a working surface or clean counter and place dough on it.
 Using a rolling pin, quickly roll dough out to about 1/4-1/3 inch thickness and place in your pie plate.
 Freeze the crust for 10 minutes.

 - Remove the crust from the freezer, line with parchment paper and add pie weights.
-Bake for 6-8 minutes or until a pale golden color.
+Brush with egg wash (just 1 egg and 1 teaspoon of water whisked together) then Bake for 6-8 minutes or until a pale golden color.

 - Remove crust from the oven, reduce oven temperature to 350 degrees and place a baking sheet on the lowest oven rack.